 High school student David wants to spend the weekend with his friends, but his mom won’t let him.

-“You have to study on Saturdays,” she insists, “If you don’t, your grades will suffer, you won’t get into a good university, and you’ll end up flipping burgers for the rest of your life!”
+“You have to study on Saturdays,” she insists.
+“If you don’t, your grades will suffer, you won’t get into a good university, and you’ll end up flipping burgers for the rest of your life!”

 A: “Your grades will suffer.”
-It’s possible, but not very likely.
+It’s possible but not very likely.
 A lot of students get good grades without studying on weekends.
-Let’s give this a 5% probability estimate.
+Let’s give this a 5 percent probability estimate.

 B: “You won’t get into a good university.”
 That depends on what counts as a good university.
 David could also be eligible for non-academic scholarships.
-We’ll give this a probability of, say, 10%.
+We’ll give this a probability of, say, 10 percent.

 C: “You’ll end up flipping burgers for the rest of your life.”
 This is obviously the weakest link in the chain.
 It’s really nothing but wildly pessimistic speculation.
-It gets a probability of 0,1%.
+It gets a probability of 0.1 percent.

-Be skeptical of hypothetical chain reactions, and you’ll be much less vulnerable to fall for slippery slope reasoning.
+Be skeptical of hypothetical chain reactions, and you’ll be much less vulnerable to falling for slippery slope reasoning.